 - Do not try to do too much in a day.
 You probably will not be able to do everything you are used to doing.

 - Get more sleep at night.
 Rest during the day when you can.

 - Take a few weeks off work, or work less.

-- Feelings of tightness in your shoes or socks
+- Feelings of tightness in your leg, or your shoes or socks feel tight

 - Weakness in your leg